universal-packages/universal-authentication/README.md

 ### verify-corroboration `Async`

-Corroborates a credential if the one time password id valid.
+Corroborates a credential if the one time password id valid, credential must be the authenticatable credential not the unconfirmed one even if the the one meant to confirm is that one, it is going to be taken from the authenticatable itself.

 ```js
 const result = authentication.perform('verify-corroboration', { credential: 'email', credentialKind: 'email', oneTimePassword: '123456' })